Real Estate Law & Asset Protection

 By David J. Willis, J.D., LL.M.

-Texas Attorney and Real Estate Broker
+Texas Attorney & Real Estate Broker

 “The most important real estate book you will ever read!” – Attorney Keaton Frieberg, San Antonio